ktorio/ktor-documentation/topics/server-oidc.md

 }
 ```

-Setting `metadata` skips the startup fetch **and turns off periodic refresh** for that provider.
-You take over
+Setting `metadata` skips the initial discovery request and disables periodic discovery refresh for that provider.
+Your
-responsibility for keeping the values current, including after a key rotation.
+application is then responsible for keeping the metadata current, including after key rotation.

-The issuer in the static document still has to match the configured `issuer`.
-The JWKS endpoint is still fetched over
+The issuer in the static document must still match the configured `issuer`.
+The JWKS endpoint is still accessed over
-HTTP; to avoid that too, see [](#testing).
+HTTP.
+To avoid that request during tests, see [](#testing).

 ## Token types {id="tokens"}

-Each of those [schemes](#register) produces its own principal type, so a route always knows what it is holding:
+Each authentication [scheme](#register) produces a specific principal type, so a route always knows what it is holding:

 | Scheme                         | Principal                | Comes from                              |
 |--------------------------------|--------------------------|-----------------------------------------|